Devxnn/lvp-glizzie/README.md

 - 👋 Hi, I’m @lvp-glizzie
 - 👀 I’m interested in ... video games
 - 🌱 I’m currently learning ...
-JS, C++, PYTHON
+C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... lvp glizzie#2990
+- 📫 How to reach me ... lvpglizzie

 <!---
 lvp-glizzie/lvp-glizzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.